rclone/rclone/docs/content/docs.md

 on the destination.
 Test first with `--dry-run` if you are not sure what will happen.

+### --max-duration=TIME ###

+Rclone will stop scheduling new transfers when it has run for the duration specified.

+Defaults to off.

+When the limit is reached any existing transfers will complete.

+Rclone won't exit with an error if the transfer limit is reached.

 ### --max-transfer=SIZE ###

 Rclone will stop transferring when it has reached the size specified.